cjacker/wl-find-cursor/README.md

 I drafted this in a few dozen minutes and it works.

-If you really hate global variables, go ahead and put them in some structures😊️
+If you really hate global variables, go ahead and put them in some structures and pass these structures everywhere.😄️

 **why square?**

 I use i3/sway for more than ten years, everything in i3/sway is flat rectangle.

-And I don't want to introduce cairo dependency and don't want to handle anti-alias issue manually, drawing square is toooo much simpler than circle.
+And I don't want to introduce cairo dependency， also don't want to handle anti-alias issue manually, drawing square is toooo much simpler than circle.

-With cairo, you can draw something more complex easily.